rustinmyeye/ErgoNodeAndroid/README.md

 To Do
 =======

 - figure out how to automate the initial apt update.
-Right now the user needs to press enter to continue...I think its something inside the Alpine distro... not sure.
+Right now the user needs to press enter to continue...I think its something inside the NeoTerm distro... not sure.
 - add links or descriptions about how to use the node with Ergo Wallet app.
 - figure out a better script to run the node.
 - make "shut down the node" button maybe. the node cam become corrupted if you kill from in android